Dynamical deconfinement transition driven by density of excitations

-\textbf{Introduction}: Confinement, as observed in quantum chromodynamics (QCD), is a phenomenon that binds fundamental particles, such as quarks and gluons, into stable heavier particles known as hadrons \cite{coleman2015introduction,greiner2007quantum,busza2018heavy,berges2021qcd,rothkopf2020heavy}.
-This binding occurs because of the presence of a confining potential, which asymptotically increases with particle separation.
-Recent research in Lattice Gauge theories \cite{LGT_CONF1,LGT_CONF2,LGT_CONF3,LGT_CONF4,LGT_CONF5,LGT_CONF6,LGT_CONF7} and quantum spin chains \cite{LRIM_CONF_1,LRIM_CONF_2,LRIM_CONF_expt,SR_conf,SR_CONF_expt,PhysRevB.104.L201106,lagnese2022quenches} has explored the effects of confinement in out-of-equilibrium settings, revealing anomalous dynamical behavior that ultimately leads to the suppression of thermalization \cite{LGT_CONF1,Halimeh_1,PRETHERMAL_1}.
+\textbf{Introduction}: Confinement, as observed in quantum chromodynamics (QCD), is a phenomenon that binds fundamental particles, such as quarks, into stable heavier particles known as hadrons \cite{coleman2015introduction,greiner2007quantum,busza2018heavy,berges2021qcd,rothkopf2020heavy}.
+This binding occurs because of the presence of a confining potential, which increases asymptotically with particle separation.
+Recent research in lattice gauge theories \cite{LGT_CONF1,LGT_CONF2,LGT_CONF3,LGT_CONF4,LGT_CONF5,LGT_CONF6,LGT_CONF7,zhang2023observation,PRXQuantum.3.040316} and quantum spin chains \cite{LRIM_CONF_1,LRIM_CONF_2,LRIM_CONF_expt,SR_conf,SR_CONF_expt,PhysRevB.104.L201106,lagnese2022quenches} has explored the effects of confinement in the out-of-equilibrium dynamics, revealing anomalous dynamical behavior signified by suppressed correlation and entanglement growth, and slow thermalization \cite{LGT_CONF1,LRIM_CONF_2,LRIM_CONF_1,LRIM_CONF_expt,ourown,ranabhat2023thermalization,SR_conf,SR_CONF_expt,Alvise_conf_entang,PRETHERMAL_1}.
 Despite the fundamental differences between the lattice gauge theories and quantum spin chains, there is a connection between the observed confinement behavior in these two systems.
 Notably, the two-dimensional Ising model can exhibit confinement-like behavior, similar to that observed in lattice gauge theories \cite{belavin1984infinite,henkel1989two,fonseca2006ising}.
-Therefore, the study of simplified magnetic spin models can provide valuable insights into the mechanisms of confinement and phase transitions in complex gauge theories.
+Therefore, the study of simplified magnetic spin models can provide valuable insights into the mechanisms of confinement and phase transitions in complex gauge theories \cite{meson_melting}.